bitchatz/bitchatz-cpp/extras/docs/usage.md

 3. **Use Clear Nicknames** 👤: Choose recognizable nicknames
 4. **Monitor Signal Strength** 📊: Use `/w` to check connection quality
 5. **Be Patient** ⏳: Allow time for peer discovery and message relay
+6. **Trust the Encryption** 🔐: All communications are automatically encrypted

 ### Troubleshooting